jundalisay/superb/content/en/social/economics/solutions/gdp.md

 ## Bye Bye GDP Problems

+Our system allows everyone to know the real economic status of their city or country via the NDP.

-In contrast, modern Economics measures national wealth top-down through GDP and its sustainability through the CPI (consumer price index), both measured in currency.
+This is different from Modern Economics which measures national wealth top-down through GDP and its sustainability through the CPI (consumer price index), both measured in currency.

-This makes it difficult to value goods and services during bubbles and hyperinflation as what happened in Zimbabwe.
-If a financial crisis hits a pantrynomy, the valuation can merely switch to the Grain index to keep the supply chain humming.
+GDP makes it difficult to value goods and services during bubbles and hyperinflation as what happened in Zimbabwe.
+If a financial crisis hits a Pantrynomy, the valuation can merely switch to the Grain index to keep the supply chain humming.

 Under Economics, a country can theoretically have a single giant corporation exporting everything, having huge GDP while its workers starve to produce those exports at low cost.
 A GDP standard would still rate the starving country as wealthy.
 Countries even tweak their GDP numbers artificially to give an illusion that their economy is so good and their leaders are so effective.

 Our NDP standard, on the other hand, would properly expose the real poverty hidden by the nominal wealth just as it exposed the hidden middle-class poverty in Vietnam and the real poverty in the Philippines.

 Some organizations advocate a [GDP 2.0](https://equitablegrowth.org/gdp-2-0-measuring-who-prospers-when-the-u-s-economy-grows/) which measures income and other things.
 However, their flaw is that those are still measured in money which is volatile to begin with.

 In addition, our Grain index eliminates the need for complicated subjective factors that are present in other indices like [the Human Development Index](https://en.wikipedia.org/wiki/Human_Development_Index#Criticism), [Happy Planet Index](https://en.wikipedia.org/wiki/Happy_Planet_Index#Criticism), [Better Life Index](https://en.wikipedia.org/wiki/OECD_Better_Life_Index#Criticism), etc. The subjectiveness is only in what items are pegged aganst the Grain index.

-More importantly, our system retains democracy and does not degenerate into a [social credit system](https://www.wired.co.uk/article/china-social-credit-system-explained) while it reduces the cost of cirulating value throughout society.
+More importantly, our system cuts the cost of transactions while retaining democracy.
+It avoids degenerating into an arbitrary [social credit system](https://www.wired.co.uk/article/china-social-credit-system-explained). <!--  while it reduces the cost of cirulating value throughout society.  -->

 {{< quote ava="smith" >}}